India's balance of payment problems hamper rupee rescue

 Investors are hoping the appointment of Raghuram Rajan, a former chief economist of the IMF, as RBI governor from September helps accelerate measures to stabilise the rupee.

-Rajan has spoken of options such as a sovereign or quasi-sovereign bond issue to attract dollar inflows, widely seen as an effective if costly stop-gap measure to support the rupee.
+Rajan has spoken of a sovereign or quasi-sovereign bond issue to attract dollar inflows, widely seen as an effective if costly stop-gap measure to support the rupee.
 Outgoing Governor Duvvuri Subbarao has spoken against issuing sovereign bonds.

 CURRENT ACCOUNT DEFICIT